cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/03-scaling-in-kubernetes.md

 ![](./images/kube-cluster-dashboard-depolyments-view.png)

-2. We will then proceed to rollout the changes.
-To roll out these change run
+2. We will then proceed to view the rollout status.
+Run
 ```
 kubectl rollout status deployment/dep-account
 kubectl rollout status deployment/dep-provider